Barry M. Goldwater Scholarship

 The scholarships cover undergraduate expenses for tuition, books, fees, and room and board up to a maximum of $7,500 per year for two years.
 Goldwater Scholarships thus represent outstanding opportunities for those students who have a demonstrated interest in a career in Science or Mathematics.

 - be full-time students who will be enrolled as Juniors or Seniors in the year of the award;

 - have a GPA of at least 3.0 and be in the upper quarter of their undergraduate class.

-Preliminary applications will be reviewed by the Boston College Goldwater Scholarship Nominating Committee, which will nominate two candidates for consideration in the Goldwater Scholarship competition.
-Nominees will then be evaluated by the Foundation's scholarship review committee in March, and the successful Goldwater Scholars for each state will be announced in May.
+Preliminary applications will be reviewed by the Boston College Goldwater Scholarship Nominating Committee, which will nominate up to four candidates -- two sophomores and two juniors -- for consideration in the Goldwater Scholarship competition.
+Nominees will then be evaluated by the Foundation's scholarship review committee in March, and the successful Goldwater Scholars for each state will be announced at that time.
 Applications must be submitted to the BC Goldwater Nominating Committee well in advance of the January deadline.

 All students with an interest in the Goldwater Scholarship are urged to talk with the Boston College Goldwater Campus Coordinator.
-If you would like additional information about the scholarship and the application process before talking with the Campus Coordinator consult the Goldwater web site, or write to:
+If you would like additional information about the scholarship and the application process before talking with the Campus Coordinator, consult the Goldwater web site.

 To be competitive, interested students should contact the Goldwater Campus Coordinator during the previous Spring semester, to begin preparing their applications well in advance of the January deadline.